 I couldn’t help but laugh at the situation.
 I’d added at least a half hour to the day’s drive time and now, once I got home, I’d have to drive another half hour each way to St. Mary’s for 6:00 p.m. mass.
 I thought, okay, if that’s what God wants me to do, then that’s what I’ll do.

 Before putting my truck in drive I checked my fuel gauge and saw that I was nearing empty.
 That’s when I noticed the price of gas at the station where I was parked was $2.99 per gallon…40 to 50 cents per gallon cheaper than any prices I’d seen along the interstate.
 My truck has a 32 gallon tank.
 I chuckled when I thought how divine providence may have just rewarded my unsuccessful effort to attend mass by saving me $15.00 on a fill-up.

 “Heavenly Father, once again my plan was not Your plan.
 You had a better one that resulted in me not only saving money at the gas pump, but by allowing me to attend a beautiful mass where I ran into a friend who needed to talk to me about some matters.
 You saved us a phone call.
 Thank you for Your providence!
 Amen.”

-(A Mission of Mercy was first published on the blog Reflections of a Lay Catholic)
+(Roadtrip Reflections: Technology and Time Zones was first published on the blog Reflections of a Lay Catholic)

-©2013-2018 Reflections of a Lay Catholic.
+©2013-2023 Reflections of a Lay Catholic.
 Reposting and sharing of material in its full and original content is permitted, provided that full and clear credit is given to the author(s) and Reflections of a Lay Catholic.